Italians have grown fruit trees in containers for centuries, keeping them protected in special sheds during the winter.

-Assuming your climate suits the olive, you should acquire a sapling from a nursery or buy one online through this link.
+Assuming your climate suits the olive, you should acquire a sapling from a nursery or buy one online.
 Olive trees grown from pits revert to the original wild olive, and if they produce fruit at all, it will be wizened and not very good to eat.
 So don’t do it.
 Consult the nursery manager and choose the variety you’d like best.
 To maximize fruiting potential, you should actually have two of the same variety in the area.
 This may be impractical where there’s limited space, of course.

 Spring is the best time to re-pot the sapling into its permanent container.
 Tender saplings suffer under frost or harsh winter weather, so it’s best to transplant after all danger of frost has passed.
 When the temperature threatens to dip under 50°F/10ºC, the tree should be brought indoors.
 It may be taken out to enjoy the sunshine on warmer days.
 A trolley, on which the container stands permanently, is useful there.